thirtybees/docs/thirtybees/overview/introduction.md

 ## Navigating This Guide

 This website was setup to flow in the order of the menu.
-First follow thru on all the directions of setting up the proper environment for installing thirtybees.
+First follow thru on all the directions of setting up the proper environment for installing thirty bees.
 Next read the Merchants Guide to familiarize yourself with the management of you site.
 Lastly, read any SEO and likewise guides to learn the best practices when adding to your shop.
 There are also guides for Developers, Designers, Modules Makers, and System Administrators.

 ## Download Complete Full Guide (PDF)